betalantz/restful-kickstarter-challenge/README.md

 # RESTFUL challenge

-### Kickstarter
+### Kickstartr
-Welcome to Kickstarter.
+Welcome to Kickstartr.
 Assume we have a model called `Project` that inherits from `ActiveRecord::Base`, a corresponding table called `projects`, and a controller called `ProjectsController` that inherits from `ApplicationController`

 For each of the actions below, write out the corresponding: